RadialDevGroup/ombudsman/ATTENDANCE.md

 Other specific requests:
 - Your vacation time should be recorded in Freckle under the project "PTO" and tagged as #vacation.
-- Other (flex) PTO time should be recorded in Freckle under the project "PTO" and tagged as relevant.
+- Other PTO time should be recorded in Freckle under the project "PTO" and tagged as relevant.

 ## Work From Home/Remote/Flex Time